 Gibbons has a deep and varied background in healthcare.
-The mission of the Healthcare Team is to represent leaders in the healthcare sector in connection with their sophisticated and complex legal issues and transactions, helping them meet the challenges of the changing healthcare delivery system.
+The mission of the Healthcare Team is to represent leaders in the healthcare sector in connection with their legal issues and transactions, helping them meet the challenges of the changing healthcare delivery system.
 The attorneys on the Gibbons Healthcare Team are widely recognized for their exceptional talents, skills, and insight and are deeply involved in healthcare issues on a broader scale.

 Our Healthcare Team represents the range of healthcare providers and professionals, including: hospitals, hospital systems, medical centers, and licensed ambulatory care facilities; physicians, as well as multi-specialty physician group practices; home healthcare providers, visiting nurse associations, and hospice agencies; long-term care providers; adult medical day care facilities; medical laboratories; orthopaedic device companies; health plans; nonprofit organizations, including trade associations and charitable and public interest organizations; and collaborative entities involved in the planning and delivery of healthcare.
 While our practice primarily has involved providers in New Jersey and New York, we also counsel clients on activities in other states and have worked with local counsel in other states on issues related to healthcare certification, licensure, and operations.